muhammadawaisshaikh/angular-ecommerce-supabase/README.md

 ### Other Platforms

-The app supports SSR and can be deployed to any Node.js hosting platform.
+The app can be deployed to any static hosting platform since it's a client-side only application.

 ## 🤝 Contributing